SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 ```
 ![Screenshot from 2023-08-12 12-45-48](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/7a98cdd8-271b-4184-bb07-1dbbdb839ebb)

-* Directory named sky130RTLDesignAndSynthesisWorkshop contain inside directory named verilog files has all the standard cells with main .v files and tb_.v files inside it, as shown in above screenshot.
+* Directory named sky130RTLDesignAndSynthesisWorkshop contains an inside directory named verilog files that has all the standard cells with main .v files and tb_.v files inside it, as shown in the above screenshot.

 </details>

 <details>
  <summary> Introduction to IVerilog and GTKWave part1</summary>

-* Open the directory verilog files in terminal of sky130RTLDesignAndSynthesisWorkshop
+* Open the directory verilog files in the terminal of sky130RTLDesignAndSynthesisWorkshop
 * Use the file good_mux.v and tb_good_mux.v in IVerilog which has one to one correspondence
-* Then a.out file is created and it will dump tb_good_mux.vcd file
+* Then a.out file is created and it will dump the tb_good_mux.vcd file
 * Open tb_good_mux.vcd file in GTKWave
 * Observe the output in GTKWave